DavidWells/davidwells.io-v1/content/blog/2020-06-12-netlify-year-two.md

 - Helped get a security vulnerability fixed. 🎉 (Ask me about this in 20 years)
 - Setup a solid telemetry pipeline for our build system
-- Continued with some of the marketing Ops work from [last year](https://davidwells.io/blog/netlify-year-one)
+- Continued with some of the marketing Ops work from [last year](https://davidwells.io/blog/netlify-year-one), helping build/maintain various serverless microservices.
 - Worked on a couple different partner [add-on integrations](https://github.com/netlify/addons)
 - Wrote many many specs, notion docs, GitHub issues, & slack messages 😅
 - Learned a metric F ton!